Skip to content

 Instructional Leadership

-The categories with the lowest rankings from teachers in 2023 were:
+The categories with the lowest rankings from teachers in spring 2024 were:

-• Compensation & Career Path (54%) with 50% of teacher respondents agreeing "Teachers are compensated fairly for taking on extra responsibilities at my school."
+• Compensation & Career Path (60%) with 52% of teacher respondents agreeing "Teachers are compensated fairly for taking on extra responsibilities at my school,"

-• Work/Life Balance (65%) with 59% of teacher respondents agreeing "The workload expected of teachers at my school is reasonable."
+• Work/Life Balance (70%) with 65% of teacher respondents agreeing "The workload expected of teachers at my school is reasonable," and

 0%